Building Modern UIs with Tailwind CSS

 npx tailwindcss init

-From there you point Tailwind at your template files, add its directives to your main stylesheet, and run the build process.
+From there you point Tailwind at your template files, add its directives to your main stylesheet, and run the build process (the official Tailwind CSS documentation covers the latest setup steps).
 Tailwind scans your markup and generates only the CSS you actually use, which keeps the final bundle lean.

 The Utility-First Mindset